-First up is Spotify.
-The best of the best for good reason.
+First up in the music streaming services is Spotify.
+The best of the best in the music industry for good reason.
 What makes Spotify #1 is their audio quality, super user friendly interface, and timeless features.

 How to find new music on Spotify has never been easier because they keep all important information under one umbrella.
 Interestingly enough, we can see 2020 infographic on user trends and behavior.

 The image below is a biography of the music band Fat Freddy’s drop on Spotify.
 What makes discovering new music effortlessly through Spotify, is you have quick access to artists information.